Air Industries Group Announces Financial Results for the Three and Nine Months Ended September 30, 2022

-BAY SHORE, N.Y., May 02, 2022--(BUSINESS WIRE)--Air Industries Group (NYSE American: AIRI), an integrated Tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications, and a prime contractor to the U.S. Department of Defense, today announced its financial results for the three months ended March 31, 2022.
+BAY SHORE, N.Y., November 14, 2022--(BUSINESS WIRE)--Air Industries Group (NYSE American: AIRI), an integrated Tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications, and a prime contractor to the U.S. Department of Defense, today announced its financial results for the three and nine-months ended September 30, 2022.

 Net Income (Loss)

 Lou Melluzzo, CEO of Air Industries said, "We saw significant pick-up in new business activity in the third quarter, and made further progress in our strategic plan.
 However, we also contended with persistent supply chain challenges that delayed our receipt of both components and raw materials and restricted our top-line performance.
 This is predominantly behind us.

 "Among our recent achievements was winning a five-year $2.2 million Long-Term Agreement (LTA) for the Blackhawk Helicopter, bringing to twelve the number of Blackhawk LTAs we have received this year, with a combined estimated value of over $30 million.